erickmurill0/Google-clone/README.md

 ## Description 👋🏼

 This proyect is a clone of [Google.com](https://www.google.com/).
-It is the most used search. engine.
+It is the most used search engine.
  I make this project just for entertainment :)

 \